-Drinking lots of water and keeping hydrated is an essential part for anyone that wants to stay fit and healthy.
+Drinking lots of water and keeping hydrated is an essential parts for anyone that wants to stay fit and healthy.
 In terms of recovery and keeping well hydrated it will mean better muscle recovery.
 By exercising your muscles you will become stronger first by breaking down and then rebuilding through protein synthesis.

-This however requires that the muscles are hydrated first, if you are too dehydrated after, the protein synthesis will slow down and therefore your recovery after your boxing training will take longer.
+This, however, requires that the muscles are hydrated first, if you are too dehydrated after, the protein synthesis will slow down and therefore your recovery after your boxing training will take longer.
 (Check out drip drops article for more)

 5. Foam Roller

 Foam rollers are also a brilliant alternative to stretching after a hard session, especially if you are feeling a bit sore the next day.
-Here is great video below by Critical Bench who explains and shows some foam roller exercises below:
+Here is a great video below by Critical Bench who explains and shows some foam roller exercises below:

 6. Massage Gun

-Massage Gun’s have recently really become very popular and are definitely a more expensive option to go for if you are planning on better muscle recovery.
-Much like the foam roller it helps to target deep tissue muscle by repeatedly moving in and out.
+Massage guns have recently really become very popular and are definitely a more expensive option to go for if you are planning on better muscle recovery.
+Much like the foam roller, it helps to target deep tissue muscle by repeatedly moving in and out.

 A massage gun aims to reduce inflammation by flushing extracellular fluids such as lactic acid in the muscle tissue.
 This is great for boxers as it can quickly reduce muscle soreness, relax tight muscles and ease tension.

 Now unless you have someone to massage you, it might be worth finding a professional masseuse to help you out with this one.
-Especially to target those back muscles that get used so often whilst boxing training and even in day to day life.
+Especially to target those back muscles that get used so often whilst boxing training and even in day-to-day life.